posix4e/cloudflare-analytics-db/README.md

 ```
 CREATE USER grafanaread WITH ENCRYPTED PASSWORD '<grafana read-only pw>';
 GRANT USAGE ON SCHEMA public to grafanaread;
-ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT SELECT ON TABLES TO grafanareader;
+ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT SELECT ON TABLES TO grafanaread;
-GRANT SELECT ON cf_api TO grafanareader;
+GRANT SELECT ON cf_api TO grafanaread;
 ```

 ## Grafana dashboard panel